James Gill - January 1864 to October 1864

 The following year, there began a three year scheme for the development of a School Garden by virtue of a Rural Studies grant from the Nottinghamshire Education Authority.
 This garden was to be officially opened during the School's centenary celebrations.

-Art and Craftwork were popular subjects.
-Basketry, pottery, raffia work, netting, rope making and fabric printing.
+Art and Craftwork were popular subjects which included basketry, pottery, raffia work, netting, rope making and fabric printing.

 With the development of East Bridgford village, the local Authority has provided added accommodation to meet the needs of the growing population.